STOP: Do Not Pass Go, Do Not Collect $200 Before Reading This … Please

 Wanna know a bit more about me?
 Check out the About page.
 Why Bitchin’ Chickens?
 Here’s the backstory.
 Now that’sContinue Reading

-Everything You Need To Know About Small Flock Chickens & More
+Everything You Need To Know About Backyard Chickens & More

 Adjective: remarkably good, cool, excellent.
 “Look at that bitchin’ rooster”